imadmali/data-engineering/platforms/elasticsearch.md

 }
 ```

-## Group By
+### Group By

+Perform basic calculations on groups of fields.
 The nesting can get particularly messy for aggregate queries.
 Below we aggregate at the id-level.
 The aggregate `"A0"` calculates a count within each id group.
 The (nested) aggregate `"A1"` calculates the sum of the v1 field within each id group.

 ```bash
 curl -H 'Content-Type: application/json' \